Patrick3131/Tentacles/README.md

 - category - value: **domainActivity**
 - status - status of the ``DomainActivity`` session, possible values:
     - **opened, started, paused, canceled, completed**
-- domainActivitySessionId - A generated random uuid, to let you search events from the same ``DomainActivity`` session.
+- domainActivitySessionId - A generated random uuid, to let you group events from the same ``DomainActivity`` session.
-- with every status update of a session a timestamp of the update is logged:
+- with every session status update a timestamp of the update is logged:
     -  i.e. opened: 123456.00, started: 1234567.00, completed: 1234354.00,
     -  if an update occurs more than once a count is added as suffix to the key:
         -  i.e. started_1, started_2

 ## Middleware
-``Middlewares`` are used to transform events and can be registered to a specific reporter or as a general ``Middleware`` to the ``AnalyticsRegister``.
+``Middleware``s are used to transform events and can be registered to a specific reporter or as a general ``Middleware`` to the ``AnalyticsRegister``.
 If added to a specific reporter only events reported to this reporter will be transformed.
 Use Cases:

 - Transforming Events